Eddie Bauer Joins Growing Gear-Rental Trend

 Fresh off its recent acquisition, outdoor brand and retailer Eddie Bauer this week introduced a new revenue stream—and a new way to broaden the outdoors experience—with the addition of apparel and gear rentals.

-The Bellevue, Wash.-based company says its “Rent Your Adventure” program, which launched this week, aims to reach a new audience of outdoor enthusiasts and remove the barriers to entry—something many industry stakeholders are hoping to accomplish amid the Covid-inspired outdoor activity boom.
+The Bellevue, Washington-based company said its “Rent Your Adventure” program, which launched this week, aims to reach a new audience of outdoor enthusiasts and remove the barriers to entry—something many industry stakeholders are hoping to accomplish amid the COVID-inspired outdoor activity boom.

 The move comes about two months after Authentic Brands Group LLC (ABG) and mall operator Simon Property Group Inc. announced they’re acquiring Eddie Bauer.
 Officially, Authentic and SPARC Group LLC—a venture-backed by brand manager Authentic and Simon—will purchase Eddie Bauer from an affiliate of the private equity firm Golden Gate Capital, which had owned the retailer and brand for the previous 12 years.